 Wrapping up the context

 In this article, you come to know that Mediterranean plants are hardy and drought-tolerant, but still beautiful.
-The natural planting scheme combines tapestries of different colours and textures with perennials that love to bake in the sun.
+The natural planting scheme combines tapestries of different colors and textures with perennials that love to bake in the sun.
 With the help of this guide, you can grow these plants in your garden just like you come to know about growing Gasteraloe plants.
 I hope this article will be useful for you all.